Alejogb1/job-board/blog-data/how-can-i-pass-a-select-box-value-to-an-api-call-in-nextjs-using-getinitialprops.md

 id: "how-can-i-pass-a-select-box-value-to-an-api-call-in-nextjs-using-getinitialprops"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've definitely been down this road more times than I care to count, especially back when `getInitialProps` was the workhorse for data fetching in Next.js.
 So, the scenario is this: you have a select dropdown, a user picks an option, and you need to use that selected value to make an API request to populate your page with dynamic data.
 It’s a very common use case.
 We'll focus on how to achieve this specifically with `getInitialProps`, keeping in mind that while it's considered a legacy approach now, understanding it is crucial for dealing with older Next.js projects and even understanding the evolution of data fetching.

 Essentially, `getInitialProps` runs server-side on initial page load and then also client-side when navigating between pages within the application.
 Crucially for your problem, it gives us access to the incoming context, which includes query parameters derived from your URL.
 Our goal here is to capture the select box value, serialize it (usually within the URL), and then make use of this value within `getInitialProps`.
 Let me walk you through a typical strategy, based on how I've handled this in the past, along with three concrete examples.